 Shah said he utilizes the dedicated Slack channel that was provided to him during the onboarding process, which made working their Dwolla support much easier.

 “In terms of getting the API integrated, that was fairly straightforward,” Shah said.
 “The cross-functional teams that were needed for us to be fully onboarded were added to our particular Slack channel, which was extremely helpful when needing answers to questions.
 Since we have gone live, I haven’t had much need to contact support over the last month or more.”

 Hale described more about their application and how the oil and gas investments are placed into an escrow account until being pushed to an operator for investment.
 When revenue comes back from a project EnergyFunders uses the Dwolla Platform to proportionately initiate those payments.

-“Dwolla is a very simple solution for us to be able to push money back and forth and not have to worry about whether or not our users received it,” Hale explains.
+“Dwolla is a very simple solution for us,” Hale explains.
 “It really does support how we solve our money distribution problems.”